 The launch of this action plan is the first step in making food allergy a public health priority and driving real change.
-Look out for future updates on how you can become more involved.

 The mission of this plan is to help Canadians with food allergy live safely and confidently & advance prevention, diagnosis and treatment of food allergy.

 Get involved!
 Advocate for a National Food Allergy Action Plan:

 Become a part of our advocacy team to help build our engagement with government and other key stakeholders.

 Let us know how you are advocating to #MakeFoodAllergyCount.
 Please share with us the emails/letters that you’ve sent to your MPs and let us know about the conversations you’ve had with them.